 As well as a plethora of amazing Xbox One games, we also have the most powerful console on the market now in the form of Xbox One X. This console not only trumps its rival, the PS4 Pro, for horsepower but also provide a lovely boost to games you already own.

-While we haven’t had a huge number of exclusives, there have been some pretty great ones in 2017, including Forza Motorsport 7 and Cuphead.
+While we haven’t had a huge number of exclusives, there have been some pretty great games in 2017, including Forza Motorsport 7 and Cuphead.
 Then there are the likes of Middle Earth: Shadow of War, which, while also available on PS4, on Xbox it takes advantage of the Xbox Play Anywhere program, meaning digital purchases will also obtain a PC copy of the game.

 Related: Best Xbox One Games